friedbrice/friedbrice.github.io/_posts/2022-01-19-abstract-factory.md

 We should begin our explorations with a shared understanding of the topic at hand.
 In particular, what makes something a _design pattern?_ The concept of a design pattern became popular in programming circles due to the broadly influential book on (brick and mortar) architectural design, [The Timeless Way of Building](https://en.wikipedia.org/wiki/The_Timeless_Way_of_Building) by Christopher Alexander, architect and emeritus professor at the University of California, Berkeley.

+{% quotation Christopher Alexander %}
-> Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice. -- Christopher Alexander
+Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.
+{% endquotation %}

 To paraphrase Dr. Alexander, a design pattern is an _outline of a solution_ to a common problem that _does not admit a generic solution._ In programming, we often come across a problem that does admit its own generic solution.
 Since the solution to such a problem is generic, we need only write the solution down once, package that solution into a library, and import the library wherever the need arises.
 Such solutions are not design patterns.
 A design pattern for a recurring programming problem is a solution template that resists codification.